sanderaernouts/blog/_posts/2018-07-20-autogenerate-csharp-api-client-with-nswag.md

   }
 ```

-Now build the `Client` project to generate the clients and contracts.
-All that is left to do is to package your `Client` project as a NuGet package and share it with the users of your API.
-Having the `Client` project in the same solution as your aspnetcore API allows you to automatically build and publish up to date clients for your API.
+Now build the `Client.CSharp` project to generate the clients and contracts.
+All that is left to do is to package your `Client.CSharp` project as a NuGet package and share it with the users of your API.
+Having the `Client.CSharp` project in the same solution as your aspnetcore API allows you to automatically build and publish up to date clients for your API.

 A fully [working example][5] is available on GitHub.
 If you encounter issues with this example create an issue on that repository or leave a comment here.